CSC207-2024F-UofT/Lab2/recipe.md

 1. Preheat the oven to 350°F (175°C).
 2. In a large bowl, whisk together the flour, sugar, and cocoa powder.
 3. ...
+4. Add some Jun to your chocolate cake and also some croissant